 For simplicity and efficiency, we chose to use only line segment as the skeleton primitive.
 A weakness of convolving branching line segments is that bulges appear around junctions.
 We handled this bulging problem by scaling the field contributions at joints between line segments.
 Our simple and practical solution produces satisfactory surfaces in most of our experiments.
-The global fitting step also helps to solve the bulging problem.
-An alternative solution may be to include polygons in the skeleton and apply certain constraints[3], however, deriving a closed-form representation of polynomial weighted convolution surface in this case would be challenging and numerical method may be required.
+The global fitting step also helps to solve the bulge problem.
+An alternative solution to the bulging problem is to include polygons in the skeleton and apply certain constraints3, however, deriving a closed-form representation of polynomial weighted convolution surface in this case would be challenging and numerical method may be required.
 From the system implementation point of view, the tradeoff between additional primitive and increased capabilities also needs careful consideration.
 Nevertheless, a comparison study of these two branching methods is an interesting future work.